foldl/KissDL/README.md

 # KissDL

-A deep learning model compiler based on K.I.S.S. principle.
-This tool takes in a trained model, and generates a cold hard plain C99 implementation.
+A deep learning model compiler based on K.I.S.S. principle, which takes in a trained model, and generates a cold hard, plain, self-contained C99 implementation.

 Comparing to Tensorflow Lite, this compiler does two things that are missing in TF Lite: